Tuluwat Island: Modern era

+In 1998, the Wiyot people began fundraising to repurchase the island in order to be able to again dance the World Renewal ceremony on the island.
+The first purchase of 1.5 acre was made in 2000.
+In June 2004, the city of Eureka repatriated a further 67 acre to the Wiyot Tribe.

-The city of Eureka and the Wiyot Tribe have installed a temporary erosion control system to mitigate erosion on the site.
-Contamination from the shipyard activities will need to be cleaned up prior to the development of a new Wiyot dance facility.
+The city of Eureka and the Wiyot Tribe installed a temporary erosion control system to mitigate erosion on the site.
+Clean-up of contamination from the shipyard activities on the first site was certified complete in 2014.

-On December 5, 2018, the Eureka City Council voted unanimously to return the rest of the land to the Wiyot people.
-On October 21, 2019, the city deeded all its land on the island to the Wiyot people, which means that the Wiyot own most of the island.
-Duluwat Island's repatriation is believed to be the first time for a U.S. municipality to return land to an Indigenous community without strings attached.
+On December 5, 2018, the Eureka City Council voted unanimously to return its remaining land on the island to the Wiyot people, deeding it to the Wiyot Tribe on October 21, 2019.
+Since that transfer, the Wiyot have owned all of the island except for a few privately owned parcels.
+Tuluwat Island's repatriation is believed to be the first time a U.S. municipality has returned land to an Indigenous community without strings attached.